SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • the structure for controlling risk.

 Middle management is delegated with tasks to ensure the organizational aviation safety management system (SMS) goals and objectives align with senior management's organizational goals.
-And the actual work behind an aviation SMS' risk management processes happens at the ground level with the behavior of employees.
+The actual work behind an aviation SMS' risk management processes happens at the ground level with the behavior of employees.
 Employees are safety performance monitors, remaining ever vigilant of hazards and reporting potential safety concerns as they are identified.

 From the bottom up, every employee has his/her duties to satisfy operational safety performance.